gramineproject/graphene/Examples/python-scipy/README.md

 including the Makefile and a template for generating the manifest.
 The application is tested on Ubuntu 16.04, with both normal Linux and SGX platforms.

-This example is *insecure*: the manifest file uses `sgx.allowed_files` to allow all Python libraries/scripts without any integrity checks.
-This example simply shows the functionality of Graphene but *does not* prevent the attacker from silently modifying Python files.
-For secure Python usage, see the `python-simple` example.

 # Generating the manifest

 ## Installing prerequisites